 The simplest leis for kids to make are paper leis.
 I love this paper lei tutorial because it’s such an easy Hawaiian craft for kids.

 This tropical flower lei template is a bit trickier (it’s good for teens and adults), but the finished results are spectacular!

 This is the perfect preschool or elementary school activity to celebrate Lei Day.
 You can cut the flowers out of foam yourself or buy this foam flower lei making kit with everything you need.

 I think this is one of the easiest Hawaiian activities for kids to do on their own.

 Make a Candy Lei

-This is a cute candy lei kit that is always a huge hit with my kids.
+If you want to know how to make a Hawaiian lei kids will love, check out this cute candy lei kit that is always a huge hit with my kids.

 You can also buy lei netting to fill instead of the kit.
 We usually grab them at Long Drug or Ben Franklin in Hawaii.

 Another awesome lei day activity for kids is this cute little printable book.
 Kids can cut it out, color it, and then read it to friends and family to teach them all about May Day in Hawaii.